New Zealand Certificate in Animal Care (Level 3) (Companion Animals)

 Once you’ve completed the first course, you’ll need to organise access to animal-related facilities such as boarding kennels or catteries so you can do your 40-hour work placement.

-You may also need to attend some in-person sessions during this programme (the venues for these are yet to be confirmed).
+You will also need to attend regular online sessions during this programme (although compulsory, these are flexible, and you will be offered some options).

 Studying part-time

 We know full-time study isn't always possible.
-We also offer a one-year part-time study option.
-This option only starts in February.
+We offer a one-year part-time study option that starts in February.

 What You Study